-Request for Proposals

-By the City of Homer, Alaska

-Professional Services to Update the

-City of Homer's Comprehensive Plan and Zoning and Planning Code
+Request for Proposals By the City of Homer, Alaska Professional Services to Update the City of Homer's Comprehensive Plan and Title 21 Zoning and Planning Code

-The City of Homer, Alaska is requesting proposals from pre-qualified firms who were prequalified as result of the City's earlier Request for Statements of Qualification process.
-Proposals from firms who have not been pre-qualified will not be accepted
+The City of Homer, Alaska is requesting proposals from qualified firms who were pre-qualified as result of the City's earlier Request for Statements of Qualification process.
+Proposals from firms who have not been pre-qualified will not be accepted.

-The following subjects are discussed in this RFP to assist you in preparing your proposal.
+The following subjects are discussed in this Request for Proposal (RFP) to assist you in preparing your proposal.